omarkohl/rationality-freiburg.de/website/content/events/2026-07-17-the-100th-meetup/_index.md

 True to our traditions, this will not just be a party — we will have actual exercises and discussions.
 But there will also be time to eat cake and chat.

+As part of the exercises, we will read [A Fable of Science and Politics](https://www.lesswrong.com/posts/6hfGNLf4Hg5DXqJCF/a-fable-of-science-and-politics) together during the event.

 ## Organization

 You are worried you have nothing to contribute?
 No worries!
 Everyone is